 The location score of 76 makes Budapest a safe city, especially for tourists.
 Minor crime acts are present, but very little standard precaution can make your stay safe.
-There are not violent crime acts against tourists.
+There are not violent criminal acts against tourists.
 Travelers just need to avoid areas that are risky for walking alone at night.

 TRANSPORT & TAXIS RISK : MEDIUM

 It can be said that transportation in Budapest is safe.
 Unlike in other major cities, the risk of being kidnapped by the taxi driver does not exist.
 The only possibility is to be overcharged, but only by the unlicensed taxis.
 The best solution is to call them via phone, rather than stopping them on the street.
-Some taxi drivers may advice you to visit certain restaurants, since they receive money for that.
+Some taxi drivers may advise you to visit certain restaurants since they receive money for that.

 PICKPOCKETS RISK : MEDIUM

-Petty crimes, like pickpocketing and bag snatching are the main problem in Budapest.
+Petty crimes, like pickpocketing and bag snatching, are the main problem in Budapest.
 As in any other city, tourist areas and public transport are the main places where the thieves operate.
 Visitors need to pay special attention and take care of their belongings, as well as avoid carrying their passports with them.